SchynsLab/medusa/_sources/api/python/data/index.rst

    :returns: When ``load`` is ``True``, returns either a ``MediapipeData``
              or a ``FlameData`` object, otherwise a string or ``pathlib.Path`` object to the file
-   :rtype: MediapipeData, FlameData, str, Path
+   :rtype: MediapipeData, FlameData, FANData, str, Path

    .. rubric:: Examples